 End the loader function and begin execution of the first code block by appending the value of 0x00000000 to the last block.
-It is assumed that at least one block of code will be loaded when the loader is invoked.
-Initial loader invocation with a block size of 0x00000000 produces unpredictable results.

 3.4.6 Serial-Port Loading

 Boot loads, by way of the TMS320C31 serial port, are selected by driving the INT3 pin active (low) following reset.
 The loader automatically configures the serial port for 32-bit fixed-burst-mode reads.
 It is interrupt-driven by the frame synchronization receive (FSR) signal.
 You cannot change this mode for boot loads.
 Your hardware must externally generate the serial-port clock and FSR.